Skip to content

 - YOUNG DESIGNER OF THE YEAR

 All-round design excellence over a body of independent work by a designer under 30 years of age.
 Judges will award a young individual who stands out from their peers by exceptional design talent and work ethic.
 Submission must include an example of their best, independent work, a short description for their career accomplishments and the reason for nomination.
 The person can be nominated by their studio, peers or can nominate themselves.
-Entry form for this category is separate from the normal entry form, and free to enter.

 Entries are invited for architectural lighting projects such as exhibitions and event installations that were in place for a minimum of three days or which were erected in more than one location and open to the public for at least three days.
 Awarded work must pack a visual punch and/or embrace novel techniques and technologies to enhance the subject and its setting.